BaaSid Price Hits $0.0007 on Top Exchanges (BAAS)

-BaaSid (CURRENCY:BAAS) traded 7.9% higher against the US dollar during the 1-day period ending at 11:00 AM Eastern on February 2nd.
-During the last week, BaaSid has traded 7.6% higher against the US dollar.
+BaaSid (CURRENCY:BAAS) traded 0.9% lower against the US dollar during the 1-day period ending at 7:00 AM Eastern on February 7th.
+During the last week, BaaSid has traded 7.4% lower against the US dollar.
 One BaaSid token can now be purchased for approximately $0.0007 or 0.00000002 BTC on exchanges.
-BaaSid has a market cap of $3.75 million and approximately $6,042.00 worth of BaaSid was traded on exchanges in the last day.
+BaaSid has a market cap of $3.49 million and approximately $100,442.00 worth of BaaSid was traded on exchanges in the last day.

 Here’s how similar cryptocurrencies have performed during the last day: